Discovery and characterization of five new eclipsing AM CVn systems: Future work

 \section{Future work}

 We will continue to obtain data on the systems presented in this paper to fully utilize their potential.
 We aim to obtain high SNR, high-cadence lightcurves in order to measure the donor mass and radius to a precision of $\unsim$1\% (similar to that of Gaia14aae).
-Continued monitoring of these systems with high-speed cameras will also allow us to measure changes in the eclipse arrival time.
+Continued monitoring of these systems with high-speed cameras will also allow us to measure deviations in the eclipse arrival times.

-As estimated in this paper, we expect there to be another hand-full of eclipsing AM~CVn systems brighter than $\approx\!$20 mag.
+As estimated in this paper, we expect there to be another handful of eclipsing AM~CVn systems brighter than $\approx\!$20 mag.
 We will continue to search for new ZTF data for more eclipsing systems.
-Other survey telescope lightcurves (ATLAS, \gaia, BlackGEM) can also be used to find eclipsing AM~CVn systems.
-This does require the ability to reliably detect deep eclipses, either by implementing image differencing or by using forced photometry.
+Other survey telescope lightcurves (ATLAS, \gaia, BlackGEM, and \citealt{groot2019}) can also be used to find eclipsing AM~CVn systems.
+This does require the ability to detect deep eclipses, either by implementing image differencing or by using forced photometry.

 The Vera C. Rubin observatory \citep{ive2019} is starting observations in the near future.
 With a single epoch limiting magnitude of \mbox{$r\approx24$}, it will observe thousands of AM~CVn systems.
-However, spectroscopic follow-up of this faint population is expensive, and identifying AM~CVn systems by measuring the period eclipses can be done with just \LSST\ data.
+However, spectroscopic verification spectra of this faint population is expensive, and identifying AM~CVn systems by measuring the period using eclipses can be done with just the \LSST\ data.
 This will limit the identification to eclipsing AM~CVn systems only, but there should be tens to a hundred of these in the \LSST\ footprint.
 Such a large sample of eclipsing AM~CVn systems will provide a much clearer picture of the donor properties and with that the formation channels of AM~CVn systems.
-We have shown that at least 5 in-eclipse measurements are needed to identify a period, which implies that a few hundred epochs will be needed. \LSST\ cadence will be sparse compared to ZTF and the hundreds of epochs required might be spread over $>5$ years which does make it more challenging to identify the period using eclipses.
+We have shown that at least 5 in-eclipse measurements are needed to identify a period, which implies that a total of hundreds of epochs will be needed (see \ref{app:recovery}).
+The \LSST\ cadence will be sparse compared to ZTF and it will take $>5$ years before enough epochs will be collected to enable a systematic search.